OlyMEGA/deerbadge2024/README.md

-need to add link to ATtiny85 programming
+(this readme under development. need to add links to a guide on ATtiny85 programming)